abompadr/cat3D-master/README.md

 # cat3D-master
-A falling cat has to use its cat righting reflex to land on its feet!
+A falling cat has to learn to use its cat righting reflex to land on its feet!

 1) How to run it: